 Inside a small airport in central Maine, a group of senior citizens are using handshakes and hugs to play a critical role in the Iraq war.
 The Way We Get By is not a war film, but a uniquely personal

-The World of Roses
+The Women of Ukraine

 Walk by Me